This Week I Learned 1: Jekyll Basics

 This used to be very difficult and tedious.
 Luckily, someone came up with a library to solve it :).
 Introducing: jekyllnb!
 A quick guide / reminder:

-• The docs\_posts folder will contain your notebook converted to .md file
+docs\_postsfolder will contain your notebook converted to .md file - The